Ron Hines DVM PhD

 Cornell University once took a look at 157 cats with hepatic lipidosis and examined their underlying health issues.
 Twenty-eight percent had inflammatory bowel disease, 20% had some other underlying type of liver disease (usually cholangiohepatitis), 14% had cancer, 11% had pancreatitis, 5% had social problems (a new cat in the home, move to a new home, new family members, etc.), 4% had some kind of respiratory disease and 2% were diabetic.

 Will My Cat Recover?

-One should never attempt to treat a cat with hepatic lipidosis other than under the close supervision of a caring veterinarian.
+I believe that one should never attempt to treat a cat with hepatic lipidosis other than under the close supervision of a caring veterinarian.
 The survival of your cat will depend on the success of three things: